LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 | tags | no |
 | category | no |

 When you [add a CMS knowledge base with LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html#add-a-cms-kb-with-liveperson-ai), a second setup step involves configuring the request for the on-demand retrieval of a single article by its unique identifier.
-This step includes defining the transformation specification for the data that is returned.
+This includes defining the transformation specification for the data that is returned.
 The following LivePerson attributes are supported:

 | Attribute | Mandatory? |
 | --- | --- |